Jobseeker Support Pool

 Applicants who are assessed as requiring a full qualification for their preferred employment pathway, with be referred to other funding sources, such as Certificate III Guarantee (C3G), Certificate III Guarantee Plus (C3GPlus) or Fee-Free TAFE.

-The Jobseeker Support Pool supports Queensland adults, 25 years and over, who identify with one or more of the following eligible groups:
+The Jobseeker Support Pool supports Queensland adults, 25 years and over, who identify with one or more of the following eligible groups for assessment: